MS Therapy Co-Pay Assistance

 Here are a few ways that we can lend a helping hand:

 - We can conduct a benefits investigation to determine what your out-of-pocket costs might be for COPAXONE®.

 - We provide pharmacy benefits research to help determine the most convenient way for you to receive Teva's COPAXONE®.

 - We can assist in navigating Medicare Part D.

-- We’re here to help if you have an insurance change, whether it is new insurance, a change in benefits, or a change in your pharmacy.
+- We’re here to help if you have an insurance change, whether it's new insurance, a change in benefits, or a change in your pharmacy.

-The good news is that eligible patients pay as little as $0 for COPAXONE®.* We'll help answer your questions about insurance and financial solutions related to taking COPAXONE®.
+The good news is that eligible patients pay as little as $0 for COPAXONE®.* We'll do our best to help answer your questions about insurance and financial solutions related to taking COPAXONE®.

 Shared Solutions® Patient Access Specialist

 About The Author

 Ashley R. has specialized in multiple sclerosis for 8 years and has over 21 years of insurance verification and customer service experience.